 When you’ve bought a new or used vehicle or leased a vehicle that’s turned out to be a lemon, you may be able to force the manufacturer buyback your vehicle through the California Lemon Law.
 This process protects consumers from being stuck with cars, SUVs, pickup trucks and vans that are faulty.
 If you’ve been in and out of the shop with your vehicle since you drove it off the showroom floor, or if ongoing issues popped and the dealership is having difficulty repairing the vehicle, don’t waste more time and money at the dealership.
-It’s to your benefit to find out whether your vehicle is eligible for buyback.
+It’s to your benefit to find out whether your vehicle is eligible for buyback under California’s lemon law.
+Additionally, if you’ve been involved in a truck accident, it’s crucial to consult with a qualified truck accident lawyer to protect your rights and seek appropriate compensation.
 It may be under California’s lemon law.

 Our skilled California lemon law attorneys at Neale & Fhima APC can help you understand whether your vehicle qualifies for buyback or replacement under the lemon law.
 If so, we will work hard to help you get out from under the headache of your defective vehicle.
 We have years of experience assisting California drivers with their lemon law claims.
 Call us at (888) 407-2955 so we can get started helping you get relief in your lemon law case.

 California’s lemon law is designed to safeguard consumers.
 It aims to put consumers into the financial position they would have been in had the vehicle defect not occurred.

 If the defect in your new, used, or leased vehicle can’t be repaired by the manufacturer or dealer after a reasonable number of attempts, seeking lemon law advice is crucial, your vehicle may be a lemon under the law.
 Your vehicle may be eligible for the lemon law buyback process.